jjferg/Giphy-App/README.md

 ### Requirements for install(local)
-First you need to do is create a GIPH account.
+First you need to create a GIPH account.
 Sign up and request a key for API accesss. <br />
 Now add the api key to you query string Example:
 ```js
   var queryURL = "http://api.giphy.com/v1/gifs/search?q=" + api key